 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-The unit is delivered as a FutureLearn program made up of five credit bearing courses that are released progressively across the trimester.
-Students will, on average, spend 150 hours over the teaching period undertaking the learning and assessment activities for the unit.
+This unit is delivered online and made up of five credit bearing courses that are released progressively across the trimester.
 Students will engage in online independent and collaborative learning activities, including five scheduled online seminars.
-Open to anyone, available 24/7 and accessible by mobile, tablet or desktop, Deakin's courses on FutureLearn fit study around your life.
-Learn from Deakin’s best educators and connect with others in an enjoyable, social environment.

 The financing of hospitals is a critical element in delivery of health services, reducing barriers for access to healthcare and attaining improvement in health outcomes.
 By undertaking this unit, you will develop knowledge and skills in raising funds for hospital service delivery, an understanding of the bodies responsible for hospital funding and the basis of allocating funds for hospital services.
 The unit will also examine the different means through which countries finance their hospitals.